01 of 05

 Preheat your wok or a large frying pan on low heat before adding oil.
 The heavier the frying pan the better, and if it's non-stick, you'll want to reduce slightly the amount of oil.

 Add oil, making sure the surface of the pan is well-coated.
-If using garlic, ginger, onions or other whole spices, such as cumin seeds, add them and saute for 3 to 5 minutes, stirring constantly.Continue to 4 of 7 below.
+If using garlic, ginger, onions, or other whole spices, such as cumin seeds, add them and saute for 3 to 5 minutes, stirring constantly.Continue to 3 of 5 below.

 Add Your Stir-Fry Ingredients

-Determine which of your stir-fry ingredients need the most cooking time, and add these first.
-For example, tofu, seitan, tempeh, and carrots need more time to cook than some vegetables like mushrooms and bell peppers.
+Determine which of your stir-fry ingredients need the most cooking time and add these first.
+For example, tofu, seitan, tempeh, and carrots need more time to cook than vegetables like mushrooms and bell peppers.
 Broccoli and green beans will get too soft if cooked too long.
-If you're using frozen vegetables, allow a little extra cooking time, and be sure to account for excess liquid as the vegetables melt.
+If you're using frozen vegetables, allow a little extra cooking time and be sure to account for excess liquid as the vegetables melt.

-Add the remainder of your ingredients, and keep stirring.
-If you stop stirring, you run the risk of your dish being overcooked or burned.Continue to 5 of 7 below.
+Add the remainder of your ingredients and keep stirring.
+If you stop stirring, you run the risk of the dish being overcooked or burned.Continue to 4 of 5 below.

 Add sauce or spices and stir until finished cooking.
-For a basic stir-fry, you'll want about 3 tablespoons of sauce.
+For a basic stir fry, you'll want about 3 tablespoons of sauce.
 Most of the liquid will cook off, leaving you with just the flavors.
-If you'll be serving your stir-fry over rice or other grains, you'll want about 1/3 cup of sauce, and may want to thicken it up with a bit of cornstarch or flour.
+If you'll be serving the stir fry over rice or other grains, you'll want about 1/3 cup of sauce and may want to thicken it up with a bit of cornstarch or flour.

-Soy sauce, sesame oil, a bit of vinegar or store-bought stir-fry sauces are easy to add to your stir-fried dish, and most stir-fry recipes will include a suggested mixture of liquid
+Soy sauce, sesame oil, a bit of vinegar, or store-bought stir-fry sauces are easy to add to the dish and most stir-fry recipes will include a suggested mixture of liquid.

 Add Pre-Cooked Rice or Noodles

-If adding rice, pre-cooked noodles or other whole grains, add them to your stir-fry just long enough to mix the flavors, about three minutes, or just keep your noodles, rice or grains warm while stir-frying, and serve your stir-fried ingredients next to or on top of your grains.Continue to 7 of 7 below.
+If using rice, pre-cooked noodles, or other whole grains, add them to your stir fry just long enough to mix the flavors, about 3 minutes, or just keep your noodles, rice or grains warm while stir-frying, and serve your stir-fried ingredients next to or on top of them.

-Plate your dish as soon as it's ready; stir-fry is best served when it's piping hot.
-For an authentic Asian experience, pair your stir-fry meal with a nice Japanese sake.
+Plate your dish as soon as it's ready; stir fry is best served when it's piping hot.